diosney/node-iproute/README.md

 As a general guideline, the module identifiers and options match those provided by **iproute**.
 This means you can easily use the module with a basic understanding of **iproute**.

-There is one specific detail that you must be aware of, though:

-Some options in the `ip` command definition don't have a related key in the respective command line.
-In the library, those are identified with a trailing underscore `_`, such as `types_`.
 For autocompletion, you can rely on the type definitions supplied within the library or refer to the interface documentation at the [API documentation](https://diosney.github.io/node-iproute/modules.html).